-One question I received at the conference was, “How can I cyber-safely dispose of my computer?”
+One question I am frequently asked is, “How can I cyber-safely dispose of my computer?”
 I mentioned that a research facility I had worked for would use large, powerful magnets to wipe their drives before disposal, but that’s not a practical option for all of us—and honestly, I’m not sure how well that works.

-I admitted that smashing the hell out of the drive with a sledge hammer was the only way to really know it can’t be accessed and the data that had been stored on it has been sent to the great beyond (well, it can’t be accessed).
+One time I answered that question by admitting that smashing the hell out of the drive with a sledge hammer was the only way to really know the drive can’t be accessed and the data that had been stored on it has been sent to the great beyond (well, it can’t be accessed).

 My colleagues seemed a little stunned, and I felt a bit abashed.
 Let’s face it, I look like I can’t pick up a sledge hammer, let alone obliterate a piece of hardware with one.
 Perhaps I proffered the approach with too much enthusiasm?